fpatron/tig-dashboard/README.md

 ## Importing the Dashboard <a id='import_dashboard'></a>

-Go to your Grafana instance (http://X.X.X.X:3000) and log into
+Go to your Grafana instance (http://X.X.X.X:3000) and log into (admin/admin)

+1. Import the dashboard
+    * Go to Home > Dashboard
+    * Download the dashboard in [JSON format](https://raw.githubusercontent.com/fpatron/tig-dashboard/master/grafana/tig-dashboard.json)
+    * Click on the "New" > "Import" button
+    * Upload the dashboard in JSON format
+    * Select the requested datasources

+Once everything is set up, wait at least 30 minutes to get good metrics on your dashboard :)

+After the initial installation, wait at least 24 hours to obtain reliable metrics.

+That's all!
+Enjoy!

+Note: in some cases, you have to setup datasources:

 1. Install the Infinity plugin
     * Go to Home > Administration > Plugins and data > Plugins